 Here is a short collection of some of the most valuable mantras.
 We will spell them phonetically and then show a rough translation or use.
 Remember, Sanskrit Mantras are energy-based sounds, not language-based.

-The simplest mantras are the “seed sounds,” they will definitely expand your mind.
+The simplest mantras are the “seed sounds,” which will expand your mind.
 These are the root sounds that form many longer mantras.
 Hindu tradition associates an anthropomorphic deity with each seed sound.
 It gives the seed sound a personification to help one visualize and remember the meaning “behind the sound.”
 It doesn’t matter what you call these beings “principles,” “ancestors,” or “gods and goddesses.”
 What is essential is the power they represent.

 You can chant these seed sounds or repeat them mentally.
 The 40-day approach is common.
 This method prescribes using the mantra for 40 days straight.
 Many teachers recommend chanting the mantra at least 108 times.
 Some prefer doing it all day.